yeonjuan/es-html-parser/README.md

 ### TextNode

-The `TextNode` represents plain text in HTML.
+The `TextNode` represents any plain text in HTML.

 ```ts
 interface TextNode extends BaseNode {